Negotiations & Advocacy

-Suppose you already have a deal underway but are stuck on price, deal structure, terms, earn-outs, attitudes, working capital, inventory, next steps, finance, or even at the purchase agreement stage.
-In that case, you might need a negotiator or an advocate.
+Suppose you already have a deal underway but are stuck on price, deal structure, terms, earn-outs, working capital, inventory, next steps, finance, or even at the purchase agreement stage.
+In that case, you might need a Business Negotiator or an Advocate.
 Someone who has seen creative ways to past objections and gets stuck deals moving again.

 Often when two parties can’t seem to come to terms on a business transaction and all hope seems lost, they could benefit from the impartial support of a Mediator or a dedicated Advocate, as one side feels overwhelmed or under-represented.

 A third-party professional, who can remain impartial, can help facilitate an agreement, between the two parties and who can offer alternative solutions, they may not have seen yet.
 And who you call can often determine the outcome of the negotiation.

 An Advocate is artillery that can change the course of a battle.

 At what point do I need an Advocate in my corner?

 Ideally in the beginning, at the strategy stage.

 There are so many moving parts in a business sale, so many steps to complete, so many items to address and consider that its best, to get expert help, right in the beginning.

 If you are further down the path and have a deal underway, you will most likely be aware of the emotional roller-coaster that you’re on.
 It can be a blast or you can get blasted.
 Expectations kill deals and so do surprises.
 A good advocate will manage these time-bombs and a million other things.